Current theme: light mode

 An illustration showing how invoice finance works, with an invoice turning into cash for a small business.

 Invoice finance allows Australian small businesses to access cash tied up in unpaid invoices, typically receiving 80-90% of the invoice value within 24-48 hours.
 Also called debtor finance or factoring, this solution addresses cash flow gaps caused by 30-90 day payment terms.
-Rates typically range from 1-3% per month (or 12-36% annualized) as of 2025, varying by invoice amount, debtor quality, and your business profile.
+Factor fees typically range from 1-4.5% per month (equivalent to 11-20% p.a. interest on drawn funds), plus potential additional administration or application fees, varying by invoice amount, debtor quality, and your business profile.
 Unlike traditional loans, invoice finance is secured against your receivables rather than requiring asset security, making it accessible for service businesses and growing companies.
+With Peppol e-invoicing mandates starting mid-2026, payment cycles may shorten, complementing invoice finance for residual gaps.

 Small businesses often face a challenging paradox: winning contracts and delivering work successfully, yet struggling with cash flow while waiting 30, 60, or even 90 days for customer payments.
 Invoice finance provides a solution by unlocking this cash, allowing businesses to maintain operations, pay suppliers, cover wages, and take on new work without delay.